Nesvilab/MSFragger/tutorial_glyco-fragger.md

 #### FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.

-#### Please use the main FragPipe tutorial [here](https://github.com/Nesvilab/MSFragger/blob/master/tutorial_fragpipe.md) to learn the basics of FragPipe.
+#### Please use the [main FragPipe tutorial](https://msfragger.nesvilab.org/tutorial_fragpipe.html) to learn the basics of FragPipe.
 This tutorial will cover only the differences needed for glycoproteomics searches from the basic workflow outlined there

 ### Getting Started